In Step 1 of this guide you learned what the MCAT was all about from timeline to expectations. Let’s continue.

 If the name of the school is not in the image, use Paint or Photoshop to put it on there IN BIG LETTERS.
 Set this as your computer AND phone screensavers.

 Or, create a “doctor” motivation collage!
 (Personally, I like the idea of a specific school to make your dream more real.)

 Then print out the absolute largest poster you can afford.
 Hang it in your room so that it’s the first thing you see when you open your eyes in the morning!

-This poster helps create an inspiring and inviting study space (more about this in Step 6 coming in May) and serves as a goal reminder when you feel down and unmotivated.
+This poster helps create an inspiring and inviting study space (more about this in Step 6 coming soon) and serves as a goal reminder when you feel down and unmotivated.

 One of my students covered her Study Journal with these medical stickers to serve as a daily reminder.